 Cash is comprised of deposits with financial institutions.
-Investments are comprised of U.S. Treasury obligations, state or municipal obligations, commercial paper, money market funds and repurchase agreements.
+Investments are comprised of U.S. Treasury obligations, money market funds and repurchase agreements.
 For the purpose of the statement of cash flows for the proprietary fund types, cash and investments are short-term, highly liquid investments with an original maturity of three months or less.